 Ready, set… SEO!

-So, one of the first things you must do prior to going live with your business is to integrate the SEO roadmap.
+So, one of the first things you must do before going live with your business is to integrate the SEO roadmap.
 This would help loads in getting a decent search engine ranking and by following the tips below, you can build on it further.

 Buying Guides and FAQs